davidgundry/MathsForCS/_course/numerical-systems/numerical-systems-challenges.md

 ### Task

-Improve the code above to minimise the length of each ID by representing them in a number system other than decimal.
-You only need to worry about changing the contents of the `newID()` function.
+**Improve the code above to minimise the length of each ID by representing them in a number system other than decimal.** To start off with, you only need to worry about changing the contents of the `numberToID()` and `IDtoNumber()` functions.

 1. Start off by representing IDs as hexadecimal.
 How much does this shorten your IDs?
 How long would the 37.5 billionth URL be?

 2. Once you've done that, see if you can use another number system or encoding that shortens the ID even more.
 The goal is to come up with the shortest representation possible.

+3. (**Optional** - extra programming challenge), giving urls successive numbers makes it easy to guess what other peoples' shortened URLs will be.
+Rewrite your code to assign numerical ids in a random order.

-3. Once you've done that, polish up the functionality of your app and make it pretty.
+4. Once you've done that, polish up the functionality of your app and make it pretty.

 Remember, not all ASCII characters are safe to transmit over the web in a URL.
 Many characters need to be [percent-encoded](https://en.wikipedia.org/wiki/Percent-encoding), which takes up a lot more space.